rbyzk/Statistics/README.md

 ## 👩‍💻 About Me
-Hi, I'm Beyza Küçük — a data science enthusiast passionate about building interpretable models and making complex topics accessible through hands-on projects and clear visualizations.
+I'm Beyza Küçük — a Data Scientist & Data Analyst, passionate about building ML/DL solutions that are interpretable, effective, and impactful.

 ## 🌐 Let's connect and grow together in data: